PayString/rfcs/src/spec/payid-easy-checkout.md

 # Introduction

-The PayID Easy Checkout Protocol is a minimal protocol designed to provide a set of standard APIs and flows, which can be used to send payments between two entities in a way that requires:
-* minimal effort for the user initiating the transaction.
+The PayID Easy Checkout Protocol is a minimal protocol designed to provide a standard method of sending a customer to their digital wallet from a merchant UI for the purposes of completing a payment.
+Furthermore, implementations of the protocol should require little to no server-side engineering efforts, while creating an improved and uniform user experience for customers.

-* no server-side software specific to PayID or its protocols for servicing the transaction.
-* only UI-based solutions.
+The main focus of the Protocol is on PayID Easy Checkout Discovery, which defines how a PayID client can use a PayID to retrieve a URI template which, when expanded, constitutes a PayID Easy Checkout URL representing a resource that the customer client can use to complete a payment.

+Though section (TODO: link to appendix example usage section) of this specification provides an example usage of the PayID Easy Checkout URL using Web Redirects, supplemental RFCs are needed to define the different ways in which a PayID client can utilize the PayID Easy Checkout URL.

 # PayID Easy Checkout Protocol
 The PayID Easy Checkout Protocol can be used to facilitate an end-to-end checkout flow between a recipient client, such